woutersf/requestador/README.md

 # Requestador #
-This is under development and in no way ready for production yet.
+This is under development , not for production yet.

 You could call it a relay, or a hub or whatever.